-OB/GYN conference room on the 8th floor in the medical hospital building B (B-8)
+OB/GYN conference room on the 8th floor in the medical hospital building B (B-8) / the 10th floor south in M&D tower

-Comprehensive reproductive medicine (CRM) is a department which deals with obstetrical and gynecological diseases.
-Our research and clinical fields consist of four subspecialties including reproductive medicine, fetal and maternal medicine, gynecologic oncology and women's health care.
+Comprehensive reproductive medicine (CRM) is a department which studies on obstetrics and gynecology.
+Our research and clinical fields include reproductive medicine, fetal and maternal medicine, gynecologic oncology and women's health care.
 The purposes of our courses are to understand and investigate the pathophysiological mechanisms responsible for women's diseases in order to contribute to the development of obstetrics and gynecology.